Grease Disposal Program

 - Learn how FEWD monitors San Diego's food preparation businesses to help prevent grease-related sewage spills

-Working to Keep Our Sewer Lines Free of Cooking Grease
+Working to Keep Our Sewer Lines Free of Cooking Fats, Oil and Grease (FOG)

-Sewer spills related to cooking grease produced at food preparation facilities, such as restaurants, have decreased since the creation of the City of San Diego's Food Establishment Wastewater Discharge (FEWD) Program in 1989.
-FEWD is responsible for the permitting and compliance monitoring of food establishments to control the discharge of grease into the wastewater collection system.
+Sewer spills related to cooking grease produced at food preparation facilities, such as restaurants, delis and cafeterias, have decreased dramatically since the creation of the City of San Diego's Food Establishment Wastewater Discharge (FEWD) Permit Program in 1989.
+FEWD is responsible for the permitting and compliance monitoring of food service establishments to control the discharge of grease into the wastewater collection system per the City of San Diego Municipal Code Division 7 and the 2010 California Plumbing Code section 1014.0.
 The program also conducts investigations to determine sources of grease-related sewer main blockages.

-All food establishments within the City are required to obtain a permit from FEWD.
-The permits ensure that the facilities install the appropriate grease-removal equipment designed to trap cooking grease before it enters the wastewater system.
-In addition to permitting and inspecting food establishments, the FEWD program also performs plan checks for new, remodel and retrofit facilities and undertakes special inspections when a sewer spill caused by grease occurs.
+All food service establishments within the City are required to obtain a permit from FEWD.
+The permits ensure that the facilities install the appropriate grease-removal equipment designed to trap cooking fats, oil and grease before it enters the wastewater system.
+In addition to permitting and inspecting food service establishments, the FEWD program also performs plan checks for new, remodeled and retrofitted facilities and undertakes special inspections when a sewer spill caused by grease occurs.
 If you need to contact FEWD to have a plan check or need more information about grease-removal equipment, call (858) 654-4188.

 Grease Interceptors and Grease Traps

-More than 5,000 facilities in the City of San Diego are currently permitted by the FEWD Program.
-Approximately 3,000 of these facilities use what is known as a grease trap.
-The trap prevents excess grease from getting into the sewer system from existing plumbing lines within facilities.
-Traps are small and are usually installed inside a facility.
-Generally, they range in size from 20 gallons per minute (gpm) to 50 gpm.
+More than 5,000 facilities in the City of San Diego are currently permitted by the Food Establishment Wastewater Discharge (FEWD) Program.
+Approximately 4,500 of these facilities use what is known as a Hydromechanical Grease Interceptor (HGI) previously referred to as a grease trap.
+The HGI prevents excess grease from getting into the sewer system from existing plumbing lines within facilities.
+HGIs are small and are usually installed inside a facility.
+Generally, they range in size from 20 gallons per minute to 75 gallons per minute.

-More than 500 facilities, usually high-volume or new establishments, use grease interceptors which are larger than the traps and are installed underground, outside of a facility.
-Grease is actually "intercepted" in these concrete tanks before it reaches the City sewer main.
-Grease interceptors should be accessible by three manhole covers, and a sample box.
+More than 1,400 facilities, usually high-volume or new establishments, use a Gravity Grease Interceptor (GGI), previously referred to as a grease interceptor, which are larger than the HGIs and are installed underground, outside of a facility.
+Grease is actually "intercepted" in these concrete or plastic composite tanks before it reaches the City sewer main.
+Concrete GGIs should be accessible by three manhole covers, and all GGIs or equivalent tanks require a sample box.

-Interceptors and traps cause the flow of water to slow down, allowing the grease to naturally float to the top of the tank for easy removal.
+GGIs and HGIs cause the flow of water to slow down, allowing the grease to naturally float to the top of the tank for easy removal.